Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Transfer XML HTC

 Both HBGL and HGCLR use this hierarchy as input to their underlying encoder within the model.
 In the case of HBGL, this encoder is BERT, while in HGCLR it is Graphormer.
-Each label (node) in the HLT is reduced to a node embedding and serves as an input token for the encoder.
+Each label (node) in the hierarchical label tree is reduced to a node embedding and serves as an input token for the encoder.
 The tree structure is preserved by using a custom attention matrix, whereby nodes can only attend to successive nodes.

 The encoders have an inherent limit regarding the maximum number of input tokens.
 Since each label acts as an input token, all of the XML datasets surpass this limit.
 Furthermore, the quadratic complexity of the attention mechanism worsens the issue with large input sizes.
-To address this limitation, we segment the hierarchical label tree into smaller sub-trees, each maintaining the properties of an HLT.
+To address this limitation, we segment the hierarchical label tree into smaller sub-trees, each maintaining the properties of a hierarchical label tree.

 We perform this segmentation using depth-first search (DFS), exclusively traversing downward to gather just the leaf nodes and their corresponding preceding nodes.
 This method ensures that each leaf node in the original tree remains a leaf node in the new sub-tree.
 Additionally, the number of labels in each new sub-tree is kept within the token limit of BERT of 512 tokens.
 By doing so, we might lose context between certain nodes, as they will not be aware of each other within the attention mechanism of the encoder.
 However, large parts of the general hierarchical structure should still be preserved, as distant nodes generally interact less with each other, \eg an article about sports is less likely to contain a lot of keywords related to astrophysics.

 These encoders provide a refined embedding for each label.
 Although BERT has a maximum input token limit of 512, which might imply a restriction on the number of labels that can be input at once, this is not an issue.
 For HGCLR, label embeddings are not directly fed into BERT.
 For HBGL, the label embeddings are aggregated within each hierarchy level, and since the number of hierarchy levels is typically much lower, the classification process is not restricted by the number of labels.
 However, compressing each label from a hierarchy level within HBGL into a single token will likely diminish the performance of the model.